 In 2005, ZTC received a notification from the Urban Roads Projects Office (URPO) of the Department of Public Works and Highways (DPWH) that the location of the Tri Towers condominium building project might be affected by the plans of the National Government of the Philippines for the construction of the proposed 2nd Ayala Bridge (see Note 9.2).
-However, the URPO stated that it has not yet undertaken the detailed engineering design that will ascertain if the location of the Tri Towers condominium building project despite the notification received from the DPWH because management believes that the likelihood of a possible expropriation of the land is remote given the current status of the government project.
+However, the URPO stated that it has not yet undertaken the detailed engineering design that will ascertain if the location of the ZTC's property will be affected by the road's right-of-way.
+The Group decided to continue the Tri Towers condominium building project despite the notification received from the

+DPWH because management believes that the likelihood of a possible expropriation of the land is remote given the current status of the government project.
 There were no updates on this transaction as of December 31, 2021.